Russell Gage Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Season Stats

-- Gage has also tacked on 644 yards on 57 catches and three touchdowns.
-He has been targeted 81 times and averages 40.3 receiving yards per game.
+- Gage has 57 catches on 81 targets for 644 yards and three touchdowns, averaging 40.3 yards per game.

 - Gage has been the target of 81 of his team's 540 passing attempts this season, or 15.0% of the target share.